Reynaldo Bignone: Later life

+Convictions and imprisonment

 Bignone was granted house arrest in October 2006, given his advanced age.
 He was arrested in March 2007 and taken into custody at a military base outside Buenos Aires as part of an investigation into past human rights abuses, including the atrocities at the Posadas Hospital and trafficking of infants born to and abducted from the roughly 500 pregnant women who were among the disappeared.
 These were ruled to have no statute of limitations owing their nature as crimes against humanity.

 On 20 April 2010, Bignone was sentenced to 25 years in prison for his involvement in the kidnapping, torture and murder of 56 people, including guerrilla fighters, at the extermination center operating in the Campo de Mayo military complex.
+Following this sentence, Bignone was reported to have been jailed.
 On 14 April 2011, Bignone was sentenced to life in prison for crimes against humanity.

 On 29 December 2011 Bignone received an additional 15-year prison sentence for crimes against humanity for setting up a secret torture center inside a hospital during the 1976 military coup.
 On 5 July 2012, Bignone was sentenced to 15 years in prison for his participation in a scheme to steal babies from parents detained by the military regime and place them with friends of the regime.
 According to the court decision, Bignone was an accomplice "in the crimes of theft, retention and hiding of minors, as well as replacing their identities."
 On 27 May 2016, Bignone was convicted for his role in Operation Condor, which included the murders of 105 people, among them 45 Uruguayans, 22 Chileans, 13 Paraguayans and 11 Bolivians living in exile.
 He was sentenced to 20 years in prison.
+Following this sentence, it was again reported that Bignone had been jailed.
+In 2017, Bigone's sentence was increased to life imprisonment, which he was still serving at the time of his death in March 2018.

+Death

 Bignone died of congestive heart failure in Buenos Aires on the morning of 7 March 2018 at the age of 90; he had recently been admitted to the military hospital with a hip fracture.